 I don’t even care about dessert.
 But it can be awkward without one when everyone else is dishing up something sweet.

 One year we skipped bringing a pie.
 And I felt like all eyes were on us, as if we were sticking to a rigid diet on a day of gluttony.

-10. Know that the first year is the hardest, but it gets easier!
+The first year is the hardest, but it gets easier

 Remember when you were going through puberty, and it felt like the most embarrassing thing in the world when an aunt pointed out that you were wearing a bra or that your voice was cracking?